huangyingting/terraform-advanced-workshop/solutions/lab7/README.md

 `main.tf`: Creates a resource group and a storage account (simple LRS, TLS 1.2, tagged).
 Demonstrates deterministic SA naming with optional suffix.

 ## 10. Policy / Run Tasks (Conceptual Extension)
-You can attach a cost estimation or security run task:
+You can attach a cost estimation or policies:
-1. Organization Settings → Run Tasks → add (e.g., Infracost, Checkov).
+1. Organization Settings → Cost estimation → Enable cost estimation for all workspaces.
+2. Organization Settings → Policies → Create a new policy.
 2. Workspace → Settings → Run Tasks → attach to pre-plan / post-plan.
 3. Re-run plan to see gating behavior.